This story is part of Home Tips, CNET’s collection of practical advice for getting the most out of your home, inside and out.

 Place your router in a central location

 Strong network security starts with a smart setup.
 If possible, place your router at the center of your home.
 Routers send wireless signals in all directions, so strategically placing your router in a central location will help keep your connection to the confines of your home.
-As a bonus, it will likely also make for the.
+As a bonus, it will likely also make for the best connection quality.

 For example, if you have internet in an apartment where neighbors are immediately to the left and right of you, placing your router next to a shared wall could send a strong, and tempting, signal their way.
-Even if you aren’t in an apartment, a can cast signals next door or across the street.
+Even if you aren’t in an apartment, a good router can cast signals next door or across the street.
 Placing your router in a central location will help reduce how far those signals travel outside your home.

 Create a strong Wi-Fi password and change it often

 This should go without saying, but I’m still going to cover it to emphasize its importance.
 Creating a unique password for your Wi-Fi network is essential to maintaining a secure connection.
 Avoid easily guessed passwords or phrases, such as someone’s name, birthdays, phone numbers or other common information.
 While simple Wi-Fi passwords make them easy to remember, they also make it easy for others to figure them out.
 (Here’s how to access your router settings to update your Wi-Fi password.)